Gender

 WinnerBio

 Hi, I'm Chad.
 I'm an Adult Learner at Forsyth Technical Community College (FTCC).
 I recently graduated with an Associate in Science.
 Now, I'm pursuing an Associate in Applied Science (A.A.S.) in Paralegal Technology.
-So far, I have been working diligently to maintain excellent grades so I can make the President's List once again.
+I have been diligently working to make the President's List this Fall Semester while taking 21 Credits (The MAXIMUM).

 This year, I have been afforded the prestigious opportunity to serve as a Lead Student Ambassador at FTCC.
 Part of what I get to do is assist prospective learners to take their first steps on Campus and lead them through the beginning stage to imagine a future as a Trailblazer.

-To extend my influence as a Leader, I am actively serving as the Vice President of the Game Club and I'm an active member of the Creative Writing Club and Journalism Club.
+I am actively serving as the Vice President of the Game Club and have joined the Creative Writing Club and Journalism/Media Club.

 I also serve as a Cultural Committee Member of a Non-Profit called the Hispanic's League.
 We work to raise funds for scholarship to serve the Hispanic Community.
 This is one of the many ways I try to give back to my Community.